codeuniquely/test/README.md

     ✓ removes all empty arrays inside an array
 ```

-I did not MOCK out the use of `removeEmptyValues` during testsing as I went for a more Integration style test and in reality the mock would have been close in functionality to the original one line of code anyway.
+I did not MOCK out the use of `removeEmptyValues` during testing as I went for a more Integration style test and in reality the mock would have been close in functionality to the original one line of code anyway.

 ## Code Coverage Results
 -----------------------|---------|----------|---------|---------|-------------------